cdfq152313/GodotSharpKit/README.md

 ## OnReadyConnect:

-This attribute is used to mark a method that will be connected to a signal during the _Ready() method.
+This attribute is used to mark a method that will be connected to a signal during the OnReady() method.
 The generated code will connect the method to the specified signal and handle its invocation when the signal is emitted.

 - It provides two parameters: the first parameter is the node that emits the signal, and the second parameter is the name of the signal.